Catheter - urine; Foley catheter; Indwelling catheter; Suprapubic catheters

 - Surgery on the prostate or genitals

-- Other medical conditions such as multiple sclerosis, spinal cord injury, or dementia
+- Other medical conditions such as multiple sclerosis, spinal cord injury, dementia, or other operations

 Catheters come in many sizes, materials (latex, silicone, Teflon), and types (straight or coude tip).
 A Foley catheter is a common type of indwelling catheter.
 It has soft, plastic or rubber tube that is inserted into the bladder to drain the urine.